Arthur-Milchior/anki-template-card-type/generators/README.md

   assumed to be asked.
 * localFun: a function, applied to each element of fields which return the following tuple: (a generator, a set of fields which must be set for this field to be displayed, a set of question).
+Those sets of question is used as potential questions in the generator ToAsk.
 If the last or the two lasts are empty set, they don't have to be returned.
 By default it is the identity function.
 Note that a tuple is also a valid generator, pay attention not to return tuple generator from localFun.